Ruff by Hans Norelius/Macaulay Library (ML144437371)

 Reviewers evaluate each record and determine whether it has enough supporting information to verify that report in the public dataset ('Accepted'—will appear throughout eBird), or whether there isn't enough support ('Unconfirmed'—only appears on the list totals of the eBirder who reported it).

-If the sighting is already documented with notes or media, this can just take a handful of seconds per record.
-If it's a first record for the country and the only information written was "Seen well," there will be a followup note asking for more details.
+If the sighting is already documented with notes or media, this can just take a few seconds per record.
+If it's a first record for the country and the only documentation was "Seen well," there will be a followup note asking for more details.
 There also may be other concerns about a record, such as taxonomy, or documentation that has already been added, but is misidentified.

 The review queue has a default sort of "most recent," prioritizing the newest reports to maximize the efficiency for verifying today's data on rare and unusual sightings.
 In some cases, this results in older records waiting a while to be reviewed.
 We ask for your patience in this: a sighting will never be leave the review queue until it has been acted on, but for older records or historical data, this can take longer.
 Rest assured, it'll be reviewed in time.